NBA All-Stars to wear Nos. 2, 24 in tribute to Bryants

 Calabasas, Calif.

-During the Rising Star game on Feb.
+During the Rising Stars game on Feb.
 14, players will wear a patch with the

 Nos.
 2 and 24, surrounded by nine stars.
 That patch also will be worn by